SMAC-Group/ODyN/README.md

 396401.006, 0.022376484, 0.297568526, 0.640160221,  0.070694876, 7.878268971, -15.628652537
 396401.008, 0.034914290, 0.300723380, 0.640139446, -0.026983862, 7.038125840, -16.567082796
 ```
+>NOTE: ODyN allows to reduce the number of IMU nodes using IMU pre-integration method.
+The number of IMU epochs to pre-integrate can be modified in **[Sensors > IMU]** panel.
+While higher pre-integration reduce computation time, it can introduce aliasing when the preintegrated frequency is lower than the Nyquist frequency of motion, i.e. $f_{IMU}/n_{pre-int} < f_{Nyquist}$.

 ### File `initial_guess.txt` and `reference.txt` [optional]